vincentdebakker/CRISPRi-seq/README.md

 See also: <https://www.veeninglab.com/crispri-seq>
 Published as a part of:
 * Liu, X., Kimmey, J.M., Matarazzo, L., de Bakker, V., Van Maele, L., Sirard, J.-C., Nizet, V., Veening, J.-W. (2021) Exploration of Bacterial Bottlenecks and _Streptococcus pneumoniae_ pathogenesis by CRISPRi-seq. _Cell Host Microbe_ **29**, 107-120.e6. https://doi.org/10.1016/j.chom.2020.10.001 (https://www.sciencedirect.com/science/article/pii/S193131282030559X).
+    * The original repository for this paper has been replaced by the current one and was thus archived, but can still be found here: <https://github.com/veeninglab/CRISPRi-seq_archive>
 * \<submitted\>

 This repository contains R pipelines to (1) design a _de novo_  CRISPR interference (CRISPRi) single-guide RNA (sgRNA) library and (2) evaluate all potential binding sites of a given sgRNA library on any genome, either provided as GenBank file or NCBI assembly accession number.
 They were in principle developed for application to prokayotic (specifically bacterial) genomes.
 For both pipelines there is a version that can be run from within an R environment (we recommend RStudio), and a version that can be called from the command line using the Rscript command.
 Additionally, the repository contains an example of possible downstream expected efficiency analyses for the latter, as published in Liu _et al._ (2021).
 Lastly, it contains a subdirectory with the code to generate the naïve power analysis as published in \<submitted manuscript\>.